Annobón: Flora and fauna

 Originally, this small equatorial island 335 km from the Gabonese coast was uninhabited and had great biological diversity.
-With colonization, islanders used rafts or "cayucos" (canoe-like boats), and hunted humpback whales, whale calves, and other cetaceans with harpoons near to the island.
+With colonisation, islanders used rafts or "cayucos" (canoe-like boats) to hunt humpback whales and their calves, and other cetaceans, with harpoons near to the island.

-Today the Annobón white-eye (Zosterops griseovirescens) and the Annobón paradise flycatcher (Terpsiphone smithii) are endemic passeri (songbirds), as is the São Tomé Island or Malherbi pigeon (Columba malherbii).
-There are 29 species of bird on the island as well as 2 bat species (1 endemic); reptiles (5 species endemics): 1 snake, 3 geckos, 2 scincid lizards, 3 marine turtles; river fish: 18 species (1 endemic); mosquitoes, scorpions, and huge centipedes.
-Introduced domestic animals include fish, guinea fowl, rats, dogs, and cats.
+The Annobón white-eye and Annobón paradise flycatcher are endemic songbirds, as is the Sao Tome bronze-naped pigeon.
+There are also breeding black noddies.
+There are 29 species of bird (e.g. the Annobón scops owl) on the island, which has been designated an Important Bird Area (IBA) by BirdLife International.

+There are also two bat species (one endemic); reptiles (five endemics): one snake, three geckos, two scincid lizards, three marine turtles; river fish: 18 species (one endemic); mosquitoes, scorpions, and huge centipedes.
+Introduced animals include fish, guinea fowl, rats, dogs, and cats.
 The island has no indigenous mammalian predators.
 Sharks are found in the surrounding sea.

 There are 208 species of vascular plant (of which 15% are endemic) including the "point up" baobab, ceiba (used for cayuco construction), ficus, ferns and tree ferns, and great moss masses.